 Anna Chennault is the Founder and Chairman of CIC, a non-profit, non-political organization, whose goal is to promote better understanding between the United States, China, and Taiwan.
 CIC supports educational exchange programs in the arts, humanities, and sciences.
 Annually, CIC provide scholarships worldwide, which includes education foundations in China, Chinese language scholarship awards in the United States, and awards of excellence for the faculty at the Walter Reed Army Medical Center.

 BrieAnna Frank, the 2015 awardee, is currently attending Arizona State University where she intends on graduating in the spring of 2019.
-She works for the campus radio station, Blaze Radio and was seen interning for KJZZ 91.5 over the summer.
-Frank values her education highly and has been the recipient of multiple scholarships and awards.
+She works for the campus radio station, Blaze Radio and interned for KJZZ 91.5 over the summer.
+BrieAnna values her education highly and has been the recipient of multiple scholarships and awards.
 In building off her summer internship, she would like to obtain more internship positions throughout her time at school to further enhance her knowledge and skills.
-After graduating, Frank hopes to take off as a Peace Corps volunteer before finally securing a job at the NPR headquarters in Washington DC.
-Without the CIC/Anna Chenault Scholarship, Frank says that none of her experiences would have been possible without it.
-With the award, she is now considering giving journalism a shot abroad as her school just opened a journalism-based study abroad program in the Middle East.
+After graduating, BrieAnna hopes to take off as a Peace Corps volunteer before finally securing a job at the NPR headquarters in Washington D.C.
+Without the CIC/Anna Chenault Scholarship, she says that none of her experiences would have been possible.
+With the award, BrieAnna is now considering giving abroad a shot as her school just opened a journalism-based study abroad program in the Middle East.

 Annie Yu, 2014 recipient, is a recent graduate of Azusa Pacific University in Southern California.
 She is currently a Pulliam Fellowship recipient and Chandler City Hall Reporter at The Arizona Republic.
-Prior to graduating, Yu was the editor-in-chief of her university’s campus newspaper, The Clause.
-In addition to the CIC/Anna Chennault Scholarship, Yu received the 2014 Outstanding Senior Award from the Azusa Pacific journalism department faculty and a 2014 Los Angeles Press Club award for second-best student news writing for a transgender theology story.
-Yu was able to attend the 2014 AAJA National Convention in Washington, DC at no cost where she interviewed for a job, attended workshops, connected with a professional mentor and networked with other AAJA members based in Phoenix.
-Yu says, “I’m extremely grateful for the opportunity to attend the conference … I met so many great people through AAJA that I’m sure I will stay connected over the years as I grow into my career.”
+Prior to graduating, Annie was the editor-in-chief of her university’s campus newspaper, The Clause.
+In addition to the CIC/Anna Chennault Scholarship, Annie received the 2014 Outstanding Senior Award from the Azusa Pacific journalism department faculty and a 2014 Los Angeles Press Club award for second-best student news writing for a transgender theology story.
+She was able to attend the 2014 AAJA National Convention in Washington, DC at no cost where she interviewed for a job, attended workshops, connected with a professional mentor and networked with other AAJA members based in Phoenix.
+Annie says, “I’m extremely grateful for the opportunity to attend the conference […] I met so many great people through AAJA that I’m sure I will stay connected over the years as I grow into my career.”

-Faique Moqeet, 2012 recipient, is in his third year at Northwestern University in Evanston, Ill.
-Moqueet was awarded several scholarships in addition to the CIC/Anna Chennault Award, including the Ronald McDonald House Charities Scholarship, Coca Cola National Scholarship, Al Neuharth Free Spirit Journalism Scholarship and Elks National Foundation MVS Scholarship.
+Faique Moqeet, 2012 recipient, is in his third year at Northwestern University in Evanston, Illinois.
+Faique was awarded several scholarships in addition to the CIC/Anna Chennault Award, including the Ronald McDonald House Charities Scholarship, Coca-Cola National Scholarship, Al Neuharth Free Spirit Journalism Scholarship and Elks National Foundation MVS Scholarship.
 He is currently pursuing economics and journalism and hopes to go into consulting or start his own business after graduating in 2016.